Different food additives and advice on regulations and the safety of additives in food.

 Caffeine in ‘energy drinks’ and other foods

-Energy drinks are generally drinks with high-level of caffeine that manufacturers say give you more ‘energy’ than regular soft drinks like cola.
+Energy drinks are generally drinks with high levels of caffeine.
+They are usually marketed as giving a mental and physical 'boost' by providing more ‘energy’ than regular soft drinks like cola.
 They’re different to ‘sports drinks’ which you might use to replace electrolytes lost during exercise.

 How much caffeine is safe for me?

 In May 2015, The European Food Safety Authority (EFSA) published a report on the safety of caffeine.
 They looked at research on the short term adverse effects of caffeine such as interrupted sleep, anxiety and behavioural changes and increased blood pressure.

 EFSA’s advice for those without underlying health problems such as hypertension, is that:

 - Pregnant and breast-feeding women: Daily intakes of caffeine up to 200mg do not raise safety concerns for the unborn child or breast-fed child.
 For breast-feeding women, single doses of caffeine up to 200mg are not a safety concern for the child.

 - Adults: Single doses of caffeine up to 200mg and daily intakes of caffeine up to 400mg do not raise safety concerns.

 - Children and Adolescents: Single doses of caffeine up to 3mg/kg body weight (bw) and daily intakes of caffeine up to 3mg/kg bw do not raise safety concerns.
 For a 10-year-old child weighing 30kg, this would work out to around 90mg of caffeine.
 Even a small can of energy drink can contain up to 200mg of caffeine and exceed the recommended daily intake for a child.